Vaccination is the most effective way to protect your child against diseases that can cause serious, and sometimes

 Preparing for vaccination

 Parents can help in a number of ways.

-- Start immunising on time at 6 weeks of age.
+- Start vaccinating on time at 6 weeks of age.

 - Book your appointment early in the day and plan a calm day afterwards.

-- Bring along a stuffed toy or blanket for your child to hold during the immunisation, or use them to distract your child.
+- Bring along a stuffed toy or blanket for your child to hold during the vaccination, or use them to distract your child.

-- Hold your child firmly, talk calmly and gently stroke the child's arm or back.
+- Hold your child firmly, talk calmly and gently stroke your child's arm or back.

 - After being pricked by the needle, your child may cry.
 Try to stay calm and relaxed.
 Hold them, comfort them and talk calmly.

-- You will need to stay at your doctor's clinic for 20 minutes after the immunisation, so bring something to keep your child busy afterwards.
+- You will need to stay at your doctor's clinic for 20 minutes after the vacination, so bring something to keep your child busy afterwards.

 Around 1 in 10 children have a reaction to vaccinations.
 Most of these reactions are mild, such as fever or redness at the injection site.
 These reactions show that the immune response is building and the vaccine is working.
 Read more about after your child is immunised and tips following immunisation.

-Immunisation is not compulsory in New Zealand but it is a good choice.
-There is a lot of information about immunisation and this can be confusing.
+Vaccination is not compulsory in New Zealand but it is a good choice.
+There is a lot of information about vaccination and this can be confusing.
 It's important to check where the information is from so you can make a good choice.
-Think about:
+Think about whether it: